-This creates a new challenge for the consumer and for the retailer to make the process more intuitive.
+This creates a new challenge for the retailer to make the process more intuitive.

 Grab attention with the visualsWhen rapidly scanning the thousands of choices, your product needs to catch the shopper's eye.
 Prioritise pack visuals and the quality of your imagery.
 It's also worth remembering that the majority of online stores are suited to square shaped images.